| |

 The Hotel has been restored.
 Pictures of historic families are on the walls.
 As you wander its empty rooms, you can go back in time.

 The good news is that the hotel is open to tourists again, and you can book your stay there!
-The Shaniko Hotel, having been closed for almost two decades, will welcome guests once again in August 2023.
+The Shaniko Hotel, having been closed for almost two decades.
+It welcomes guests again from August 2023.
 This historic establishment is located in the elevated desert town of Shaniko, providing a unique experience steeped in history.

 The hotel features 18 rooms, each boasting stunning views of Shaniko, Mount Hood, and the expansive landscape of Central Oregon.
 Book your stay directly on their website.
 During our visit it was closed, so we added to our bucket list staying there for a night.